Gordon Cleaver: Eye operations and later life

-Following the incident over Winchester on 15 August 1940, Cleaver had 18 operations on his eyes and face at several hospitals in the South of England.
-He had flown that sortie without Airman's Goggles.
-Thus his face and eyes were unprotected from the shards of metal and Perspex from the Hurricane canopy.
+Following his injuries on 15 August 1940, Cleaver had 18 operations on his eyes and face at several hospitals in the South of England.
+He had flown that sortie without airman's goggles, leaving his face and eyes unprotected from the shards of metal and Perspex from the Hurricane canopy.
 He recovered some sight in one eye but was blinded in the other.
-It was during the course of this treatment that Harold Ridley noticed that the Perspex in Cleaver's eye caused no inflammation.
+During the course of this treatment ophthalmologist Harold Ridley noticed that the Perspex in Cleaver's eyes caused no inflammation.
 After the war, Ridley used this observation to inform his work on the development of the intraocular lens.
 He requested the Rayner company to manufacture a lens from ICI Perspex.
-The first intraocular lens implant surgery performed by Harold Ridley in 1949 using a lens made of ICI Perspex CQ (Clinical Quality).
+The first intraocular lens implant surgery performed by Harold Ridley in 1949 used a lens made of ICI Perspex CQ (Clinical Quality).

 Later in life, Cleaver developed cataract in his remaining eye.
-In the 1980s, he had the cataract removed by English surgeon Eric Arnott and received an intraocular lens.
-Thus his sight was restored thanks to a medical device developed after observation on his eyes 40 years earlier.
-The implant he received was made of similar material to the Perspex which had entered his eyes in 1940.
+In the 1980s, he had the cataract removed by English surgeon Eric Arnott and received an intraocular lens: his sight was restored thanks to a medical device that had been developed after observation on his eyes 40 years earlier.
+His new lens was made of similar material to the Perspex which had entered his eyes in 1940.